 “…These pretty much have been ignored by the critters and when I do see one has been eaten a bit, I have yet to see a dead body in the yard or garage.
 But I do still see lots of the little guys running around.
 The population has not dropped at all.”— Dan via Amazon

-When combing through reviews for this product, we found that many who left positive reviews liked that it was weatherproof, easy to put out, and attractive to rats and mice.
-However, customers who left negative reviews for this product didn’t like that it was dangerous to have around pets.
+When combing through reviews for the Tomcat with Bromethalin rat poison, we found that many who left positive reviews like that it was weatherproof, easy to put out, and attractive to rats and mice.
+However, customers who left negative reviews didn’t like that it was dangerous to have around pets.
 Some we saw also said that it didn’t always kill the rats that ate it.

 “This product works great!
 It’s easy and a great bargain for the price! … We simply put some of these in the attic and a few other places where our dogs couldn’t reach them.
 Problem solved, and no smell of dying wood rats.
 No fussing with traps, and you get your peace and quiet back in your home.
 5-star product all the way!” — Ladydi8 via Amazon